kuletxcore/NeptuniaFPS/README.md

 --------

-# We're restarting from the ground up in UE4.24.
+## We're restarting from the ground up in UE4.24.

-# Nevermind, we're currently in Hiatus, and KuletXCore has no patrons once again, I guess...so um, help?
+# Plus, we're currently in Hiatus, and KuletXCore has no patrons once again, I guess...so um, help?

 Consider donating via [streamlabs](https://streamlabs.com/donate/kuletxcore) or [ko-fi](http://ko-fi.com/kuletxcore) so the project can live, and who knows?